timtiemens/ml-style-transfer/Readme.md

 ## Use

-   See nsg-standalone.py, at the top, variable 'inputJson' to find the configuration parameters that are used each run.
+   See [nst-standalone.py](nst-standalone.py), at the top, variable 'inputJson' to find the configuration parameters that are used each run.
-   In order of importance aka the ones that  you likely to change:
+   In order of importance aka the ones that you are most likely to change:
-   1. content_image_filename
+   1. content_image_filename --content
-   2. style_image_filename
+   2. style_image_filename --style
-   3. epochs
+   3. epochs --epochs
-   4. save_epoch_every and print_epoch_every
+   4. save_epoch_every and print_epoch_every --saveEveryEpoch

    Actual neural net parameters:
-   1. adam_learning_rate
+   1. adam_learning_rate --learningRate
-   2. alpha (content) and beta (style)
+   2. alpha (content) and beta (style) weights  --alpha and --beta
    3. style_layers
+   4. random generator seed --seed

 ## Standard Run